MakendranG/Hashnode-Blog-backup/cl7kp2kuq0ut21unv77ik987f.md

 ![image.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1662133983343/IM5DqsGB1.png align="center")

 > You just built your first Harness CI pipeline!
 Great job!
-It is as simple as that to create a CI Pipeline in Harness.
+With Harness CI, you can easily set up pipelines (using the graphical interface or as-code), connect them to your Git/artifact repo, and start building and testing!

 ## Reference Article